2.01: Purpose and Authority

 Supervising appraiser – a state certified general or state certified residential real estate appraiser who supervises an appraisal trainee and/or an Appraiser-in-training acting in accordance with 264 CMR 6.01: Scope of Practice.
-Effective January 1, 2015, only individuals who have been licensed as a state certified general or state certified residential real estate appraiser for at least three years may serve as a supervising appraiser.
+Only individuals who have been licensed in good standing as a state certified general or state certified residential real estate appraiser for at least three years in Massachusetts may serve as a supervising appraiser.

 Temporary State-Licensed or State-Certified Real Estate Appraiser – a person who has been issued a temporary license or certificate pursuant to M.G.L. c.
 112, § 183.